SolaceLabs/solace-integration-guides/docs/_guides/nifi-jms-jndi.md

 ## Working with Solace High Availability (HA)

-The [Solace JMS API Online Reference Documentation]({{ site.links-docs-jms-api }}){:target="_top"} section "Establishing Connection and Creating Sessions" provides details on how to enable the Solace JMS connection to automatically reconnect to the standby message router in the case of a HA failover of a Solace Message Router.
-By default Solace JMS connections will reconnect to the standby message router in the case of an HA failover.
+The [Solace JMS API Online Reference Documentation]({{ site.links-docs-jms-api }}){:target="_top"} section "Establishing Connection and Creating Sessions" provides details on how to enable the Solace JMS connection to automatically reconnect to the standby message broker in the case of a HA failover of a Solace Message Broker.
+By default Solace JMS connections will reconnect to the standby message broker in the case of an HA failover.

 In general the Solace documentation contains the following note regarding reconnection:

-        Note: When using HA redundant message routers, a fail-over from one message router to its mate will typically occur in under 30 seconds, however, applications should attempt to reconnect for at least five minutes.
+        Note: When using HA redundant message brokers, a fail-over from one message broker to its mate will typically occur in under 30 seconds, however, applications should attempt to reconnect for at least five minutes.

 In the previous section "Setting up Solace JNDI References", the Solace CLI commands correctly configured the required JNDI properties to reasonable values.
 These commands are repeated here for completeness.